broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 let passwordLens = (\LoginPage.credentials.passwordField.text).lens
 ```

-Unfortunately, this is not going to work if the `Root` property onto which the lens is focusing is `let`, thus immutable - we won't get a `WritableKeyPath` for it - and also `KeyPath` is not available for enums, so code generation is still our friend here.
+Unfortunately, this is not going to work if the `Value` property onto which the lens is focusing is `let`, thus immutable - we won't get a `WritableKeyPath` for it - and also `KeyPath` is not available for enums, so code generation is still our friend here.

 For example, the following template will generate the lenses for all the properties of structs, equipped with a memberwise initializer, annotated with the comment `//sourcery: lens` (please refer to Sourcery documentation for more info):